Women's empowerment: Barriers

 Land is important to cultural identity and ensures resources for daily survival such as food, housing and income.
 Despite playing a significant role in using land for food, income and household resources, women account for 13.8% of land globally.
-They are also face numerous legal and social obstacles in all facets of their land rights (such as to sell, manage or control).
+They also face numerous legal and social obstacles in all facets of their land rights (such as to sell, manage or control).
 This led to the reason why women find it difficult to participate in activities due to unsure land rights.
 According to the study by the Intergovernmental Panel on Climate Change (IPCC), women's access to land promotes investments and managements.

+According to a 2023 FAO study, half the countries reporting on Sustainable Development Goal Indicator 5.a.2 have weak legal protections for women's land rights.
+The percentage of men who have ownership or secure tenure rights over agricultural land is twice that of women in more than 40 percent of the countries that have reported on women's landownership (Sustainable Development Goal Indicator 5.a.1), and a larger percentage of men than women have such rights in 40 of 46 countries reporting.
+Even so, the share of women among landowners increased in 10 of 18 countries over the last decade, with marked improvements in several countries in sub-Saharan Africa and southern Asia.